andrewroc30/Mandelbrot-Fractal-Zoomer/README.md

 In order to use this project, must have Java SDK installed.

-For creating MP4, FFMPEG must be installed (OSX / Linux only)
+For creating MP4, FFMPEG must be installed

 ## Setup